joelburton/Javascript1/README.md

 Javascript Ex01

-Translate this python exercise into a JS equivalent.
+Translate this python exercise into the equivilant in JavaScript

 ```
 from random import randint